 A huge consumer group buying service for the uninsured and underinsured.
 The discounts and savings on medications are provided voluntarily by the more than 61,000 participating pharmacies that have agreed to provide prices similar to what they give large insurance companies and employers.

 For-profit company that collects and compares prices and then offers consumers a coupon to get the best rate.
 The company has information on every FDA approved medication at more than 70,000 US pharmacies (mostly chains).
 Once the individual finds the best price at a local pharmacy, they can either print a coupon or show it on their smart phone.

 Touts savings of up to 75% (discounts average roughly 30%) at more than 68,000 national and regional pharmacies.
 This card can be used as your primary plan and/or it can be used on prescriptions not covered by your insurance plan.

 Non-profit clearinghouse that provides information on all medical needs, including medications.
 It collects data on patient assistance programs, drug coupons and rebates, and offers its own drug discount card.

-- Major pharmacy chains’ prescription discount plans (independent pharmacies may match these prices)
+Major retailers’ prescription discount plans (Independent pharmacies may match these prices.)